Mentalization Based Therapy

 Mixed hyperactivation and deactivation

 People with BPD might not fall neatly into one of the above categories.
 MBT therapists may see a combination of hyperactivation and deactivation when their patients relate to and describe others.
 As they transition from hyperactivated to deactivated emotional states, people with BPD may move through relationships quickly or engage in self-destructive behaviors.
-By identifying where and how a person experiences difficulty with mentalization, a mental health professional can identify the best therapeutic starting point for that individual.
+By identifying where and how a person experiences difficulty with mentalization, a mental health professional specializing in MBT can identify the best therapeutic starting point for that individual.

-Other treatments for borderline personality disorder
+Other treatment options for borderline personality disorder

-Schema treatment
+Schema treatment (ST)

 Schema Therapy (ST) typically combines elements from CBT, attachment theory, gestalt therapy, and other psychodynamic perspectives.
 It can help patients unpack their schemas, which are cognitive structures representing our knowledge about various concepts.
 Using ST, therapists can help their clients identify and remedy dysfunctional schemas and develop coping skills in a safe environment.